 Key Features:

-Best For: Enterprises using Microsoft technologies and hybrid cloud environments.
+Best For: Enterprises using Microsoft ecosystems and hybrid cloud environments.

 Key Features:

-MongoDB is a leading NoSQL database that has gained immense popularity for its flexibility and scalability.
-Unlike traditional relational databases, MongoDB stores data in a document-oriented format, making it ideal for unstructured or semi-structured data.
+MongoDB is a leading NoSQL database designed for modern applications that require flexibility and scalability.
+Its document-oriented structure makes it ideal for handling unstructured or semi-structured data.

 Key Features: